The Price of Coal: Language

 Characters almost entirely use Yorkshire dialect and the episodes have been shown with subtitles even when broadcast in England.
-Some characters have north-eastern accents, in a reference to the large-scale migration of displaced colliers from the run-down coalfields in Durham and Northumberland to the richer Yorkshire coalfield in the 1960s.
+Some characters have north-eastern accents, in a reference to the migration of displaced colliers from the run-down coalfields in Durham and Northumberland to the richer Yorkshire coalfield in the 1960s.
 The plays contain an unusually large amount of swearing for a BBC production in the 1970s.
 This becomes part of the plot in the first episode, as the management ask the miners not to swear during the royal visit.
 When signs are put up in the pit baths to forbid swearing, the miners attempt to speak in Received Pronunciation to mock the language of the royal family.

 Plot

 The first episode, Meet the People, is a comedy-drama dealing with preparations for an official visit to the colliery by Prince Charles.
 The humour revolves around the expensive and ludicrous preparations required for an official visit from a member of the Royal Family.
 Some workers recognise this and cannot take it seriously.
 Management recognises it but has to 'play the game'.
 Special toilets must be constructed "just in case" and destroyed after the visit.
 A worker is instructed to paint a brick holding up a window.
 On the eve of the visit, the slogan "Scargill rules OK" is painted on a wall.
 The manager comments "When I find out who did that I'll string him up by his knackers".
 In another scene, an argument takes place in a pub between colliers opposed to the expenditure on the visit and who think the colliery was chosen because its union officials were relatively conservative; and other colliers who are looking forward to the visit.
 The second episode, Back to Reality, takes place a month later and deals with an underground explosion that kills several miners and follows the attempts to rescue others that remain trapped.